dabblyou/routine-keeper/README.md

 ## Challenges

 *Routine Keeper* can calculate probabilities, but it cannot make a 100% reliable statement.
-For users with a obsessive-compulsive disorder, it can at best provide support, but it can in no way replace treatment.
+For users with an obsessive-compulsive disorder, it can at best provide support, but it can in no way replace treatment.
 To protect privacy, intimate spaces may be excluded from tracking by the app.

 ## What next?